Keyfactor/ejbca-spire-upstreamauthority-plugin/docs/install.md

 # Installing the EJBCA UpstreamAuthority plugin for SPIRE Server

 The EJBCA UpstreamAuthority plugin for SPIRE Server contained within this repository is a third party plugin built using the `[spire-plugin-sdk](https://github.com/spiffe/spire-plugin-sdk)`.
 Third party plugins for SPIRE must be mounted to a path on the filesystem accessible by the SPIRE server binary.
-This guide proposes three installation proposes two installation patterns - on the server's filesystem (no container), using a custom Dockerfile, or mounting the plugin binary as a volume in a Kubernetes deployment.

-> If none of the installation patterns are suitable for your environment, you can refer to the [SPIRE documentation](https://spiffe.io/docs/latest/planning/extending/) for more information on how to install third party plugins.
+This guide details the general steps required to install the EJBCA UpstreamAuthority.
+The specific steps will vary widely depending on how/where SPIRE server is running.

 ## Requirements